neoforged/.github/primers/1.21.5/index.md

     - `HolderGetter$Provider#getOrThrow` - Gets a holder reference from a resource key.
     - `SectionPos#sectionToChunk` - Converts a compressed section position to a compressed chunk position.
     - `Vec3i#STREAM_CODEC`
-- `net.minecraft.nbt.CompoundTag`
-    - `getFloatOrDefault`, `getIntOrDefault`, `getLongOrDefault` - Gets the value with the associated key, or the default if not present or an exception is thrown.
-    - `storeNullable` - When not null, uses the codec to write the value to the tag.
 - `net.minecraft.network.codec.ByteBufCodecs#LONG_ARRAY`
 - `net.minecraft.server.bossevents.CustomBossEvent$Packed` - A record that backs the event information for serialization.
 - `net.minecraft.server.commands.InCommandFunction` - A command function that takes in some input and returns a result.